Convention bounce

 A convention bounce or convention bump refers to an increase in support that U.S. presidential candidates in the Republican or Democratic party typically enjoy after the televised national convention of their party.
-A presumptive nominee for president may also be said to experience a "VP bounce" after announcing his or her pick for vice president prior to the convention.
+A presumptive nominee for president may also be said to experience a "VP bounce" after announcing their pick for vice president prior to the convention.
 The size and impact of convention bumps vary, but presidential candidates usually see at least a small uptick in their polling numbers coming out of their conventions.

 History of convention bounces

 1992

 Bill Clinton benefited from one of the largest bumps in history after the Democratic National Convention in 1992, climbing by as many as 30 points in the polls, however this was assisted by Independent Ross Perot, who at the time was polling at 20%, withdrawing from the race during the Democratic convention.
 Incumbent President George H. W. Bush's convention bounce was weak by comparison.
 Some party leaders blaming former primary challenger Pat Buchanan's fiery and divisive speech, which aired in primetime due to a scheduling delay.